marcomorain/angular-protractor-circle-sauce/README.md

 # Installation and test execution

-To install the application and run its test on your computer, please follow these steps:

-    $ git clone git@github.com:prendergast/angular-protractor-circle-sauce.git
-    $ npm test
-    $ npm

-This, however, is not where the problem occurs.
-It happens when on Circle / Sauce.
+The problem occurs on Circle / Sauce.
 To run the application and its test on CircleCI / Sauce:

 1. Navigate your web browser to https://github.com/prendergast/angular-protractor-circle-sauce